II. The Code of Non-Academic Conduct

 - The co-chairs shall review complaints as they are received by the clerk, consult with the administrative advisor(s) on the appropriate method of adjudication, and schedule judicial hearings as appropriate.
 The co-chairs will maintain records in a form approved by the dean of students.

 - The SJB shall hear complaints concerning alleged violations of the Code of Non-Academic Conduct by other students or by student groups.
 When appropriate, the SJB shall attempt to refer cases for mediation prior to any formal adjudication.
-Cases involving allegations of sexual assault may not be referred for mediation.
+Cases involving allegations of sexual assault may not be referred for mediation and will be adjudicated by an administrative panel (see section IV.D.5.
 In all cases, the SJB shall determine the level of individual and/or group responsibility for the incident leading to the complaint.

 - The SJB shall be responsible for primary adjudication of all alleged violations of the Code of Non-Academic Conduct except those cases that may arise when the SJB cannot convene (summer, recess periods, etc.).
 Cases arising when the SJB cannot convene may be held in abeyance until such time as the SJB reconvenes, may be disposed of via judicial conference, or may be adjudicated by an interim administrative judicial board.